yeunga/science-containers/docs/general/NewUser/Login.md

     designated group of users all has common access to the files contained within it.
 You will need to supply a project name and estimated space requirement to the email address above.
--   *Communications on Slack*: a Slack workspace is used for some aspects of communication around the Science Portal, including notice of service outages and some trouble-shooting support.
+-   *Communications on Discord*: a Discord workspace is used for some aspects of communication around the Science Portal, including notice of service outages and some trouble-shooting support.
 You can request that you be added to this space also by contacting the email